bterwijn/invocation_tree/README.md

              = 24
 ```

-To better understand what is going on when we run the program we can use invocation_tree:
+To better understand what is going on when we run the program, we can use invocation_tree:

 ```python
 import invocation_tree as ivt